 How cybersecurity affects your SEO ranking

-It’s the latter point that is most relevant in this article’s context because it directly affects SEO.
+The latter point is most relevant in this article’s context because it directly affects SEO.
 For one, as search engines prioritize user safety, it’s only natural that cyberattacks would harm search rankings.
-This relation goes much deeper, however, and also relates to modern audiences’ aforementioned awareness.
+However, this relation is much more profound and relates to modern audiences’ awareness.

 #1 Blocked traffic lowers engagement signals